giseldo/neodataset/README.md

 NEODATASET is a dataset containing projects with title and description in natural language of User Stories and their Story Points extracted from GitLab.

+This dataset is used in [User Story Tutor Software](https://github.com/giseldo/userstory) and was presented in [this article](https://www.scitepress.org/PublicationsDetail.aspx?ID=PpuYOsDviJ4=&t=1), a version of the [article is also available at arxiv](https://arxiv.org/abs/2406.16259).

+Another use of this NEODATASET is [this another article at arxiv](https://arxiv.org/abs/2503.13279) from another researchers.

 ## Description

 This dataset encompasses data from 34 software development projects, with 40.014 User Stories taken from GitLab repositories, totaling 163.897 Story Points.
 It is made available on GitHub, huggging face and mendeley data, so that the entire interested community can contribute, similarly to what happens with other datasets.